The Class of 1967 Internship Program at the Wellesley Centers for Women

 - Pet lovers encouraged to apply

-- Preference for students who have taken Dr. Charmaraman's EDUC 328 Calderwood course offered each fall.
+- Preference for students who have taken Dr. Charmaraman's EDUC 328 Calderwood course offered each fall or current YMW lab students.

 Mentor: Pashtana Dorani